GLIMS-RGI/rgi_user_guide/docs/regions/rgi02.md

 : The boundary between region 01-06 (N Coast Ranges) and regions 02-03 (S Coast Ranges) and 02-04 (N Rocky Mtns) was refined, with transfers of three glaciers to region 01-06 from 02-03 and four to 02-03 from 01-06 in consequence.<br/>Links were added to 21 glaciers in the WGMS mass-balance database.

 Changes from Version 3.2 to Version 4.0
 : 145 exterior GLIMSIds were replaced.
-Topographic and hypsometric attributes (section 3.2) were added.
+Topographic and hypsometric attributes were added.

 Changes from Version 3.0 to 3.2
 : None.